agno-agi/ai-eng-os/README.md

 - **Research Agent**: Searches the web for information.
 - **Memory Manager**: Manages the memory of the agents.
 - **YouTube Agent**: Searches YouTube for videos and answers questions about them.
+- **ArXiv Agent**: Searches ArXiv for papers and answers questions about them.

 The `/teams` folder contains pre-built teams that you can use as a starting point.